 As with the other disciplines, all teams perform a free skate with required well-balanced program elements.
-In addition, teams at the junior and senior level perform a short program consisting of required elements.
+In addition, teams at the junior and senior levels perform a short program consisting of the required elements.

 There are approximately 525 synchronized teams registered with U.S. Figure Skating, and nearly 5,000 athletes participate annually in the synchronized sectional championships. — from U.S. Figure Skating

 The synchro skating program at Aviator Sports has five teams at the following levels:

 - Beginner Level 1: 7-9 years old